embark-framework/embark-site/source/docs/contracts_testing.md

 ## Global variables

-Embark makes a couple variables available for you globally:
+Embark makes a couple of variables available for you globally:

 - `contract`: Same as Mocha's `describe`
 - `config`: Function to deploy your contracts using custom configurations.
 Calls back with accounts